llm-operator/docs/docs/source/install.rst

       ]
     }

-The rest of the section go through concrete steps to create an EKS cluster, create necessary resources, and install LLM Operator.
+The rest of the section go through concrete steps to create an EKS cluster, create necessary resources, and install LLMariner.
 You can skip some of the steps if you have already made necessary installation/setup.